rtCamp/nginx-helper/README.md

 **Q. How can I purge cache automatically after WordPress/plugin/theme updates?**

-Yes.
 By default, Nginx Helper does **not** purge cache on WordPress core, plugin, or theme updates.
 If you want this behavior, you can enable it using a filter:

 `add_filter( 'rt_wp_nginx_helper_enable_auto_purge_on_any_update', '__return_true' );`